aura-nw/docs/docs/product/aurascan/getting-started/account-details-page.md

 ## Staking

-If you are an AURA holder, you can stake AURA to receive staking rewards, all records about staking (Delegations, Unbondings, Redelegations and Vestings) are stored in the `Stake` section.
+If you are an AURA holder, you can stake AURA to receive staking rewards, all records about staking (Delegations, Unbondings, Redelegations and Vestings) are stored in the **Staking** section.

 <div id="img-wrapper">
     <img src="/img/aurascan/Getting_Started_Manage_your_Account_Stake.png" alt="staking"/>